Lower bounds for maximal matchings and maximal independent sets: Lower bounds in the LOCAL model

-Let $\beta$ be the probability that $U_R(u)$ is unlucky.
+Let $\beta$ be the probability that $U(u)$ is unlucky.
 Node $u$ is then unhappy with probability at least $\beta \alpha^\Delta$, which is at most $p$ by assumption. \end{proof}

-\begin{definition}[nice bits] We say that random bits in $V_R(v)$ are \emph{nice} w.r.t.\ $V_p(v)$ if the output of $A$ for $v$ produces a typical label for every edge incident to $v$.
-Otherwise the bits are \emph{bad}. \end{definition}
+\begin{definition}[nice neighborhoods] We say that $V(v)$ is \emph{nice} if the following holds for each edge $e = \{v, u\}$ incident to $v$: the label assigned by algorithm $A$ to $e$ is a typical label for $\{u,v\}$ w.r.t.\ $U(u)$.
+Otherwise $V(v)$ is \emph{bad}. \end{definition}

-\begin{lemma} Given any port numbering $V_p(v)$, the probability that $V_R(v)$ is bad is at most $4\Delta\alpha$. \end{lemma} \begin{proof} There are $\Delta$ edges incident to $v$; let us focus on one of them, say $e = \{v, u\}$.
-What is the probability that $e$ has an atypical label?
+\begin{lemma} The probability that $V(v)$ is bad is at most $4\Delta\alpha$. \end{lemma} \begin{proof} There are $\Delta$ edges incident to $v$; let us focus on one of them, say $e = \{v, u\}$.
+We next analyze the probability that $e$ has an atypical label.

-We first fix the random bits in $U_R(u)$.
-Then we see which labels are atypical for $e$ w.r.t.\ $U_R(u)$.
-Now consider each possible label $x$; if $x$ is atypical, then the probability that $A$ outputs $x$ for $e$ given $U_R(u)$ is less than $\alpha$.
-Summing over all possible atypical labels (at most $4$) and all possible choices of $U_R(u)$, the probability that the output of $A$ for $e$ is atypical is at most $4\alpha$.
+We first fix $U(u)$.
+Then we see which labels are atypical for $e$ w.r.t.\ $U(u)$.
+Now consider each possible label $x$; if $x$ is atypical, then the probability that $A$ outputs $x$ for $e$ given $U(u)$ is less than $\alpha$.
+Summing over all possible atypical labels (at most $4$) and all possible choices of $U(u)$, the probability that the output of $A$ for $e$ is atypical is at most $4\alpha$.

 The claim follows by union bound. \end{proof}